|Course Length:||1 Year Part-Time|

 Assessment: Coursework: 100%.

-To join this programme, you should be a practising professional, working as a teacher, lecturer or practitioner within an educational setting, and have an undergraduate degree or equivalent.
+You should be a practising professional, working as a teacher, lecturer or practitioner within an educational setting, and have a degree (or equivalent).

 Applicants who do not meet these requirements may also be considered on an individual basis.